Private Applicator Licensing and Training

 Broadwater County is in region 2.
-All licenses in our region will expire on December 31, 2019.
+All licenses in our region will expire on December 31, 2024.
 You must acquire six (6) credits by the end of the cycle to recertify.
-These can be obtained by attending a program, online (maximum of 2 credits) or by taking a closed book test by the end of the cycle.
+These can be obtained by attending a program, online or by taking a closed book test by the end of the cycle.
 To receive information about credit opportunities in the county, contact our office and ask to be added to our email list.
 Usually several credit opportunities are provided in the county each year.
 If you need to know how many credits you have, contact our office or use MDA's Applicator Search.

 What do I do if I lost my license?

 Contact MDA at 406-444-4900 to request a replacement license.

 Where can I found more information?